How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 - Structures: Age, additions, alterations, permits, age of each structure’s roof, and any defects or damage in the structure (roof, walls, floor, attic, ceilings, foundation, basement, etc.)

-- Plumbing, water, gas, and sewage: Defects regarding plumbing system, piping, gas service, water heater, or sewage supply source
+- Plumbing, water, gas, and sewage: Defects regarding the plumbing system, piping, gas service, water heater, or sewage supply source

-- Floor, flood assistance, and flood insurance: flooding, water intrusion, accumulation, or drainage issues, flooded by rising water, flood zone classification, and if the home carries flood insurance or is receiving federal disaster assistance or part of the Road Home Program
+- Floor, flood assistance, and flood insurance: Flooding, water intrusion, accumulation, or drainage issues, flooded by rising water, flood zone classification, and if the home carries flood insurance or is receiving federal disaster assistance or part of the Road Home Program

 If in doubt about a problem with the home’s condition, most top real estate agents would recommend you disclose it.
 If you know of an issue and choose not to disclose a major problem, and that defect is later discovered, you could be held liable for damage or subsequent costs.